Fairy Queen (locomotive)

 The Fairy Queen, also known as the East Indian Railway No. 22, is a steam locomotive which was built in 1855.
 It was restored by Loco Works Perambur, Chennai in 1997, and housed at the Rewari Railway Heritage Museum.

 The train occasionally runs between New Delhi and Alwar.
 In 1998 it was listed in the Guinness Book of Records as the world's oldest steam locomotive in regular service.
 The Fairy Queen runs on the same route as the Palace on Wheels, the tourist train launched in 1982, and was awarded the National Tourism Award in 1999.

 The locomotive was built by Kitson, Thompson & Hewitson of England and worked on passenger and freight services for more than 55 years.

-Unlike other luxury trains in India, the Fairy Queen has a total of only two coaches and a capacity to carry 50 passengers.
+Unlike other luxury trains in India, the Fairy Queen has a total of only two coaches and a capacity of 50 passengers.

 History

 The locomotive was constructed by Kitson, Thompson and Hewitson at Leeds, in England, in 1855, and reached Kolkata, then known as Calcutta, in the same year.
 On arrival, it was given fleet number "22" by its owner, the East Indian Railway Company; it was named in 1895.
 Initially, the gauge locomotive was used to haul light mail trains in West Bengal, operating between Howrah and Raniganj, and during the Indian Rebellion of 1857 hauled troop trains.
 Subsequently, the train was consigned to a line construction duty in the state of Bihar, where it served until 1909.

 The Fairy Queen spent the next 34 years on a pedestal outside Howrah station.
 In 1943, the locomotive was moved to the Railway Zonal Training School at Chandausi, in Uttar Pradesh, where it served as a curiosity object for many of the students based there.